Main Exhibits

 Logging, Lumberjacks & Lumber Barons – Learn more about our history of logging in the book Yellow River Pioneers.
 See also: A History of Logging in Wisconsin

 Logging was the first industry in the Pittsville area.
 Virgin timber (particularly white pine) was plentiful until clear-cutting decimated these forests.
 Trees were notched on one side with an ax, then sawed through just above the notch from the other.
-After delimbing, trunks were sawed into logs and transported on temporary narrow gauge railroads, hauled on horse-drawn sleighs in the winter, or floated to mills on the yellow river and its tributaries.
+After delimbing, trunks were sawed into logs, hauled on horse-drawn sleighs in the winter, or floated to mills on the yellow river and its tributaries, or sometimes transported on temporary narrow gauge railroads.
 Soon after the turn of the 20th century, the vast pine forests in the area were ‘logged out’ and the great logging industry came to an end.
+See also: Forest History Association Of Wisconsin

 Early 20th Century Summer Kitchen